 Moms Clean Air Force was a critical voice in helping move this forward, testifying in favor of the shutdown in Spring 2018 at the Colorado Public Utilities Commission.

-Working towards stronger protections from oil and gas pollution.
+Working toward stronger protections from oil and gas pollution.

 In 2014, Colorado became the first state in the nation to directly regulate methane emissions from oil and gas operations.
 Each year, Colorado will reduce more than 100,000 tons of methane and nearly 90,000 tons of smog-forming volatile organic compounds.